korfuri/awesome-monorepo/README.md

 * [Bazel](https://bazel.build) is Google's monorepo-oriented build system.
 More on Bazel: [awesome-bazel](https://github.com/jin/awesome-bazel)
 * [Buck](https://buckbuild.com/) is Facebook's monorepo-oriented build system.
+* [Please](https://please.build/index.html) a cross-language build system with an emphasis on high performance, extensibility and reproduceability.
 * [Pants](http://www.pantsbuild.org/) is a monorepo-oriented build system, used by Twitter, Foursquare and multiple other companies.
 * [Yarn](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/) is a JavaScript dependency management tool that supports monorepos through workspaces.
 * [pnpm](https://pnpm.js.org/en/) is a JavaScript dependency management tool that supports monorepos through a set of dedicated commands called `pnpm multi`.